KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Shelly-PM by stefanjacobs](https://github.com/stefanjacobs/MMM-Shelly-PM)

-1. `package.json` issue: license should be a valid SPDX license expression
-2. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-3. Issue: The license in the package.json (UNLICENSE) doesn't match the license file (Unlicense).
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+1. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
+3. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-8. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-ShellyEMMeter by mgarrix](https://github.com/mgarrix/MMM-ShellyEMMeter)